Snickdx/Group-Project/README.md

 9. 202 - Command not implemented
 10. 553 - File does not exist

-Note: all 2xx commands may be represtned by a single enum for success
+Note: all 2xx commands may be represented by a single enum for success

 Note: code to represent FTP Status codes completed in client; just write code to handle the codes

-Code to perfrom heavy lifting of client completed.
+Code to perform heavy lifting of client completed.

 To use: